WoTRemboy/FrameFlow/README.md

 ### Onboarding & Common Interface
 - An intuitive onboarding process introduces users to essential tools and features.
 - A streamlined UI allows for easy navigation and use of color pickers, layer sheets, and animation speed settings.

+<h2 id="menus">Contextual Menus 📋</h2>

+### Layer Management
+- **Delete All Layers:** Quickly removes all layers at once.
+This option is available within the layers menu, enabling users to reset their workspace efficiently.
+- **Duplicate Layer:** Copies the selected layer to create an identical one in sequence, which is useful for creating incremental changes or animations based on previous frames.

+### Animation Controls
+- **Change Speed:** A quick-access option to modify the playback speed of the animation.
+This menu provides a slider to adjust the speed for precise control.
+- **Export GIF:** Allows the user to export the current animation as a GIF directly from the animation controls.
+This menu makes sharing animations easy and fast.

 <h2 id="technologies">Technologies 💻</h2>